 - basic training

 - functional training

 The training for the Belgian Special Forces Group is similar to that of other special units.
-Every member must first spend at least 4 years in the Belgian army to be able to compete for the unit, in addition, must be in excellent physical health and condition.
+Every member must first spend at least 4 years in the Belgian army to compete for the unit; besides, they must be in excellent physical health and condition.
 Basic training takes about six months, during which improve research skills, combat tactics, and training.
 Commando training expands the ability of candidates and determines their specialization.

-Special Forces Group offers specialization in parachuting, diving, reconnaissance, artillery observation, mining, mountain units, protection of the VIPs.
+Special Forces Group offers specialization in parachuting, diving, reconnaissance, artillery observation, mining, mountain units, and VIP protection.